metherton/starter-mynode/README.md

-# Welcome to the JavaScript Guild!
+# Welcome to the JavaScript Starter!

-As members of the JavaScript guild, you will be working through the challenges of TwilioQuest using server-side JavaScript, specifically [node.js](http://www.nodejs.org).
-This project is pre-configured to do some interesting Twilio stuff using node.js and the [Express](http://expressjs.com/) web framework.
+This project is pre-configured to do some interesting Twilio stuff using [node.js](http://www.nodejs.org) and the [Express](http://expressjs.com/) web framework.

 ## Setting Up